goessner/mdmath/readme.md

 You can install the extension directly from [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=goessner.mdmath).

-### What is new in **mdmath** 2.3.5 ...
+### What is new in **mdmath** 2.4.0 ...
-* KaTeX macros are supported.
-Simply define them by user settings `mdmath.macros`.
-See FAQ's for details.
-* Save corresponding HTML source to the file system.
-The markdown file name is used for this (extension `.html` though).
-The destination folder is the same, which is the default.
-You can change this behavior with help of user setting `mdmath.savePath`.
-* Activate `autosave` feature (default: `false`), so whenever you are saving the markdown file, its corresponding HTML file is also saved (to `mdmath.savePath`).
-Simply set user setting `mdmath.autosave: true` for this.
+* VScode native clipboard functionality is now used for clipping HTML source to the underlying systems clipboard.
+* Support for [Julia Markdown](https://docs.julialang.org/en/v1/stdlib/Markdown/) is added.
+* Dependency of third party `node.js` modules is drastically reduced.
+* User defined CSS style is working now.
+* Allow macro definition in a user defined JSON file in addition to macro definition inside of user settings.

 ## Features
 Simplify the process of authoring and live previewing markdown documents containing math formulas.